sale4319/movie-grid-node/README.md

 - [x] Add github workflow for CI/CD on merge
 - [x] Build item card
 - [x] Update grid layout
-- [ ] Filter duplicated movies from response
+- [x] Filter duplicated movies from response
-- [ ] Sort movies by imdb rating
+- [x] Sort movies by imdb rating
 - [x] Add favourite component
 - [x] Add handler to pop selected item
 - [ ] Add handlers for keyboard navigation

+### How to run the project

+Clone it from github and do `yarn install` and run the project with `yarn dev`

+To run checkDuplicates.js navigate to mocks folder:

+`cd src/mocks`

+and run

+`node checkDuplicates.js`

 ### Documentation